mrcoles/jquery-slideshow/README.md

 jQuery Image Slide Show Viewer
 ==============================

 A simple jQuery plugin to view full size versions of thumbnails.
-View [the jqQery slideshow demo](http://mrcoles.com/slideshow/) or open `index.html` in a web browser for more info.
+View [the jQery slideshow demo](http://mrcoles.com/slideshow/) or open `index.html` in a web browser for more info.

 The plugin automatically finds any links within the selected element and uses their `href`’s as images for the slide show.
 For example: